-With increasing restrictions on our movement and directives to stay at home where possible during the coronavirus COVID-19, one rightly might not have frequent flyer points at the front of their mind.
+Although the COVID-19 pandemic situation is slowly improving here on home soil, one rightly might not still have frequent flyer points at the front of their mind.

 However, whilst we are grounded, there are still a number of ways that you can be building up your points balances.
 This is a great time to do so in preparation for when travel restrictions are reduced and you can start redeeming your points for trips again.

-So here is the Point Hacks strategy to earn points whilst you stay at home during COVID-19.
+Here is the 10-pronged Point Hacks strategy to earn points whilst you stay at home during COVID-19.

-1. Swipe your flybuys or Woolworths Rewards card at the supermarket
+1. Swipe your Flybuys or Everyday Rewards card at the supermarket

 Just because we’re at home doesn’t mean that we’re not still purchasing groceries.
-In fact, demand at supermarkets has gone up.
+In fact, demand for groceries has gone up.

-If you shop at Coles, be sure to swipe your flybuys card at the checkout.
-You’ll earn 1 point per $ spent not only at Coles but also First Choice Liquor, Liquorland, Kmart and Target.
+If you shop at Coles, be sure to swipe your Flybuys card at the checkout.
+You’ll earn 1 point per $1 spent not only at Coles but also First Choice Liquor, Liquorland, Kmart and Target.
 On top of that, you’ll earn 1 Velocity Status Credit for every $100 spent.

-If you’d rather get home delivery or do Click&Collect, you can also earn flybuys points when you shop through Coles Online.
-Just make sure to add your flybuys number via the account menu or during checkout.
-If you haven’t tried it before, you can sign up and get free delivery on your first order of $100 or more.
+If you’d rather get home delivery or do Click & Collect, you can also earn Flybuys points when you shop through Coles Online.
+Just make sure to add your Flybuys number via the account menu or during checkout.

 Earn Qantas Points at Woolworths